mrdavemorgan/lepgallery/readme.txt

 * Also, some version number increments do not trigger automatic update and flag as recent on wp.org = 1.1.2 =
-* Admin menu file was incomplete, causing serious bug when not using gallery name: 'gallery'
+* Admin menu file was incomplete, causing serious bug when not using gallery name: 'gallery' = 1.1.3 =
+* Changed the create cache directory code to use PHP function vs. exec php which is not allowed on some hosters

 == Dependencies ==